Click to grab your free copy of our Garden Tools Cheat Sheet!

 68. New England Sugar Pie Pumpkin

-The New England Sugar Pie Pumpkin is a perfectly small and aesthetic pumpkin.
-The fruit has a good color of dark orange to it and looks perfect when you first view it.
-The New England Sugar Pie Pumpkin is small in size and weighs around 4 to 5 lbs at max.
-Once in the kitchen, the New England Sugar Pie Pumpkin makes a good addition for pies, which can be consumed by all members of the family alike.
+The New England Sugar Pie Pumpkin is small and weighs around 4 to 5 lbs at max.
+Once in the kitchen, the New England Sugar Pie Pumpkin makes an excellent addition to pies, which can be consumed by all members of the family alike.

 Click here to buy them on Amazon.